Glacier National Park

 Although the park has 168 miles of road, its greatest natural wonders are best explored on foot.
 Glacier’s 730 miles of trails offer gentle strolls, day hikes, and overnight back country trips.

 Weather and snow determine when Logan Pass opens and closes.
-Most portions of the Going-to-the-Sun Road are open year-round.
+Some portions of the Going-to-the-Sun Road are open year-round.
 Logan Pass opens in mid-June and closes in mid-October.

 The Flathead Valley provides an outstanding base camp for exploring Glacier National Park with its large number of accommodations, restaurants, activities, attractions and services geared to the traveler.